 I used agar agar flakes, a variety of sea vegetable that creates a jello-like consistency.
 You can use it in place of gelatin in your recipes.
 I love working with it!

-That said, if you don’t have any agar agar, feel free to replace it with a two tablespoons of cornstarch.
+That said, if you don’t have any agar agar, feel free to replace it with two tablespoons of cornstarch.
 Just be sure to mix it with the water before bringing it to a boil.
 Then add the fruit and remove from heat.
-I like to have the berry sauce be a little on the thick side, which is why the agar flakes works so perfectly.
+I like to have the berry sauce be a little on the thick side, which is why the agar flakes work so perfectly.

 Be sure to scroll past the recipe for a fun surprise!